 Facilities

-Restrooms and water fountains are between the main parking areas and the beach.
+Restrooms and water fountains are between the main parking areas and the beach at the park.
 Fountains do have a “pet faucet” for filling buckets.

 Near the recreational parking lots on Sand Mountain road there is an RV dump station with a water hydrant.
 If nobody is using it, you may be able to water or even hose off horses here.